 Important Considerations:

-• Develop essential skills: Focus on improving your communication, computer, and time-management skills.
+• Develop essential skills: Concentrate on enhancing your time management, computer and communication abilities.

-• Build a strong online presence: Create a professional online profile on platforms like LinkedIn and showcase your skills and experience.
+• Build a strong online presence: Make a professional online profile on portals like LinkedIn to show off your expertise and experience.

 • Provide excellent customer service: Always prioritize customer satisfaction and build strong working relationships with clients.